openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    controller node in order to proceed.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Updating the Host Name and Personality
+Updating the hostname and personality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On Controller-0, acquire Keystone administrative privileges:
+On controller-0, acquire Keystone administrative privileges:

 ::

    controller-0:~$ source /etc/nova/openrc

-Wait for the Controller-0 to both discover the new host and to list that host as UNKNOWN in the table:
+Wait for the controller-0 to both discover the new host and to list that host as UNKNOWN in the table:

 ::